2017 DCSWA Newsbrief Awards for Short Science Journalism—Enter Now!

 We love longform, but short pieces are the true workhorses of science communication.
 In the spirit of recognizing these unsung works of excellence, we offer the DCSWA Newsbrief Awards.
-Since 2009, we’ve been celebrating achievement in brief science writing, and in 2015, we added a Multimedia category.
+Since 2009, we’ve been celebrating achievement in brief science writing and multimedia.
+Entries for the 2017 Newsbrief Awards are now open!

+DCSWA accepts entries in two categories: writing (primarily written text), and multimedia (primarily audio, video, photos, infographics, or a combination thereof).
 Members of DCSWA can enter their own work, or others can nominate it, via the entry form.
-Entries will be judged by a panel of science writers selected by the DCSWA board.
-The winning writer(s) in each category will receive a prize of $300.
+Entries will be judged by a panel of science writers and media professionals selected by the DCSWA board.
+The winner in each category will receive a prize of $300.
 Honorable mention certificates will be awarded at the judging panel’s discretion.

-- The Awards will be administered by a Committee that includes at least one member from the DCSWA Board.
-The Committee will select the Judging Panel.
-The work of the Awards Committee, the Judging Panel, and DCSWA officers is not eligible for the 2016 DCSWA Science Newsbrief Awards.
+8. The Awards will be administered by a Committee that includes at least one member from the DCSWA Board.
+The Committee will select the Judging Panels.
+The work of the Awards Committee, the Judging Panels, and DCSWA officers is not eligible for the 2017 DCSWA Science Newsbrief Awards.
 Board members who are not officers are eligible.

 The idea for the DCSWA Newsbrief Award began at the 2007 Metcalf Institute’s Annual Science Immersion Workshop for Journalists, when participants and former DCSWA board members Christine Dell’Amore and Chelsea Wald brainstormed ways to give more credit to science writers who write short pieces.
 They pitched the idea of an award to DCSWA, which agreed to fund it in 2009.